“Crypto” film funding: Friend or fraud?

 No Postage Necessary is a dramedy shot in 35mm about a down-on-his-luck computer hacker who falls for a beautiful war widow.
-The production company teamed up with peer-to-peer video network app Vevue (running on the Qtum blockchain platform) for distribution.
+The production company teamed up with peer-to-peer video network app Vevue (running on the Qtum blockchain platform) for distribution and decentralized finance.

 No Postage Necessary’s filmmaker Jeremy Culver optimistically suggested Vevue “stands at a unique intersection” of an ever-changing entertainment landscape.

 Although this is a first for the industry, we hope it will signal a shift in the way content is shared & consumed.
 There are many advantages to blockchain distribution, including immutable proof of Intellectual Property rights, transparent royalty payments, and, since all data on the blockchain is resistant to duplication, we can now envision a world where films are no longer pirated.

 Culver is probably referring to Bittorrent, one of the first massively successful decentralized finance network sharing protocols.
 (Its creator Bram Cohen has even gone on to contribute code to Bitcoin, another massively successful decentralized peer-to-peer network protocol.)
 Any content that can be digitized can be copied endlessly, blockchain or no.

 Culver’s statements reveal a typical, widespread fallacy: that the mere presence of a blockchain can guarantee the information in it is resistant to alteration.
 Bitcoins, for example, cannot be copied as they are just entries on a ledger – not digital files per se – whose authenticity is incentivized and managed by thousands of individual peer operators worldwide.